top of page

 • Whole Wheat Flour: 0.89 g

-The above graph, created as a review of nine studies, shows resistance training-induced changes in lean muscle mass using different protein sources, with whey supplementation post-exercise creating the highest gains.
+The above graph, created from a review of nine studies, shows resistance training-induced changes in lean muscle mass using different protein sources, with whey supplementation post-exercise creating the highest gains.

 Training: Strength Phase